A Gauge Theory for Shallow Water: Introduction

 \para The purpose of this work is to provide an effective field theory description of shallow water dynamics in the hope that it may make topological properties more manifest.
 We do this by writing the shallow water equations as a gauge theory.
-This gauge theory involves Chern-Simons terms, which are the archetypal example of a topological field theory.
-In particular, Chern-Simons theories describe quantum Hall states \cite{zhk,wenniu}.
+As we will see, this gauge theory involves Chern-Simons terms, which are the archetypal example of a topological field theory.
+In particular, chiral edge modes arise automatically in Chern-Simons theories, a fact that is familiar from quantum Hall physics \cite{zhk,wenniu}.

-\para In Section \ref{cssec}, we show that the non-linear shallow water equations have a natural rendering as a theory of two interacting Abelian gauge fields.
-The two magnetic fields are associated to the height and vorticity in the shallow water equations and the conservation of these quantities in the gauge theory language follows from the Bianchi identity.
-The two gauge fields are coupled through a Chern-Simons term.
-We will see that the vorticity gauge field must be formulated in a so-called Clebsch parameterisation and therein hides many of the subtleties of the system. \para In Section \ref{linsec}, we turn to the linearised equations.
+\para In Section \ref{cssec}, we show that the non-linear shallow water equations have a natural rendering as an Abelian gauge theory.
+The magnetic fields is associated to the height in the shallow water equations, while the electric charge is associated to the vorticity.
+We will see that the vorticity current must take a particular form, and therein lies many of the subtleties of the system.

+\para In Section \ref{linsec}, we turn to the linearised equations.
 We will show that the effective field theory describing Poincar\'e waves \eqn{disp} is given by relativistic Maxwell-Chern-Simons theory.
 The coastal Kelvin waves arise as chiral edge modes of this Chern-Simons theory.